TehoorMarjan/grannyclock/Sniffer/README.md

   - Uses interrupts for precise timing measurements
   - Records timestamps using ESP32's `millis()` function

-- **Signal Timing Control:**
+- **Signal Monitoring:**

-  - RF signal monitoring is active for 5 minutes every 30 minutes (to reduce data volume)
+  - All signals (RF, MU, PON, and BA) are continuously monitored
-  - MU, BR, and BA signals are continuously monitored
+  - Records both rising and falling edges for all inputs

 - **Memory-Efficient Data Buffering:**